vmware/vic/doc/user_doc/vic_admin/list_vch_options.md

 Short name: `-t`

 The IPv4 address, fully qualified domain name (FQDN), or URL of the ESXi host or vCenter Server instance on which you deployed the virtual container hosts.
-This option is mandatory.
+This option is **mandatory**.

 - If the target ESXi host is not managed by vCenter Server, provide the address of the host.<pre>--target <i>esxi_host_address</i></pre>
 - If the target ESXi host is managed by vCenter Server, or if you deployed the virtual container hosts to a cluster, provide the address of vCenter Server.<pre>--target <i>vcenter_server_address</i></pre>